-You can only open a RRIF with money transferred directly from an RRSP or another RRIF.
-You can only open PRIFs, LIFs, RLIFs and LRIFs with money transferred directly from a pension plan, from a LRRSP, LIRA and RLSP or from another PRIF, LIF, RLIF or LRIF, where federal or provincial pension laws allow you to.
+You can only open a RRIF with money transferred directly from another RRIF.
+You can only open PRIFs, LIFs, RLIFs and LRIFs with money transferred directly from another PRIF, LIF, RLIF or LRIF, where federal or provincial pension laws allow you to.
 We currently offer RRIFs and LIFs across Canada and PRIFs in Saskatchewan and Manitoba.
 RLIFs are only available where the money transferred is administered under federal pension legislation.

 Under the Income Tax Act (Canada), you must redeem a minimum amount each year from these policies.
-The minimum amount is determined at the beginning of each year based on the market value of all segregated funds held in your policy at that time.
+The minimum amount is determined at the beginning of each year based on the value of all segregated funds held in your policy at that time.
 For LIFs, RLIFs and LRIFs there is also a maximum amount you may redeem each year.

 You can name your spouse as the sole beneficiary and successor annuitant of your RRIF or spousal RRIF.
-On your death the policy will pass to your surviving spouse, and payments may continue to your surviving spouse.
+On your death, the policy will pass to your surviving spouse, and payments may continue to your surviving spouse.
 The only person who can be appointed as your successor annuitant is your spouse.